 - 1. You are responsible for the safe-keeping of any device you use. - 2.
 Do not leave any device in a state in which it can be used without your knowledge by someone else. - 3.
 Always use passwords which are not easy to guess, and keep them secret. - 4.
 Make sure that all personal and confidential data are kept secure and cannot be either deliberately or accidentally accessed by anyone without authority. - 5.
 Keep your data and documents backed up at all times.
 Make sure you know what is and is not automatically backed up. - 6.
-Do not use software, applications or peripheral devices which have not been approved and installed by the IT Department. - 7.
-Do not disable security or anti-virus devices or software. - 8.
-During working hours, restrict the use of the internet and social media to College-related business, and under no circumstances access material which is offensive or illegal. - 9.
+Never use software, applications or peripheral devices which have not been approved and installed by the IT Department. - 7.
+Never disable security or anti-virus devices or software. - 8.
+During working hours, restrict the use of the internet and social media to College-related business, and under no circumstances access material which is offensive to others or illegal. - 9.
 The College reserves the right to monitor employees' use of the internet during routine audits or when excessive, inappropriate or unauthorised use is suspected. - 10.
 When using social media at any time, including outside work, do not make any postings which could cause offence to students, work colleagues or anyone else connected with the College, or which could directly or indirectly bring the College into disrepute, or lead to legal proceedings being taken against you or the College.
 You should be mindful that anything posted on the internet can be made public, whatever privacy settings are put in place. - 11.
-As is also made clear in other College policies, use of IT systems, the internet, social media and email to communicate with current students must be restricted to College business and must never be of a personal nature. - 12.
-Your College email account should be used only for College business.

-- 13. Email accounts will not be routinely "trawled" but the College owns all communications sent by email and has the right to access material in your College email account and on College devices at any time. - 14.
+As is also made clear in other College policies, use of IT systems, the internet, social media and email to communicate with current students must be restricted to College business only and must never be of a personal nature - 12.
+Your College email account must only be used for College business. - 13.
+You must never use personal email or social media accounts to communicate in any way with students. - 14.
+Email accounts will not be routinely "trawled" but the College owns all communications sent by email and has the right to access material in your College email account and on College devices at any time. - 15.
 All College devices and data must be returned when you leave St Clare's.
 You must also make sure that you have told your line manager the login details and passwords that they will need to access documents and data after you have left.